-- 4.1 Fire and rescue authorities operate with a range of different locally determined governance arrangements including an individual either a police, fire and crime commissioner or a mayor having sole responsibility for being the fire and rescue authority for an area.
-Where police and crime commissioners and mayors wish to develop a local proposal with options to take on governance responsibility for fire and rescue in their area, fire and rescue authorities must provide the police and crime commissioner with such information that they reasonably require for the purposes of developing a proposal for the Secretary of State to consider. - 4.2 The Secretary of State can only give effect to such a fire governance proposal where, in her view, it appears to be in the interests of economy, efficiency and effectiveness, or in the interests of public safety.
-The Secretary of State cannot give effect to a proposal if, in her view, it would have an adverse effect on public safety. - 4.3 Each fire and rescue authority has a statutory duty to ensure provision of their core functions as required by the Fire and Rescue Services Act 2004 and, for example, take strategic decisions and hold their chief fire officer to account. - 4.4 The exception is in London, where the Policing and Crime Act 2017 reforms the governance of fire and rescue in London by abolishing the London Fire and Emergency Planning Authority and creating the London Fire Commissioner as a corporation sole being the fire and rescue authority.
-The Mayor of London has overall responsibility for setting the strategic direction of the fire and rescue authority in London, appointing the London Fire Commissioner (subject to a confirmation hearing), holding the Commissioner to account and setting the budget for the Commissioner. - 4.5 The London Fire Commissioner is responsible for ensuring fire and rescue services in London are efficient and effective and prepares the integrated risk management plan for approval by the Mayor.
+- 4.1 Fire and rescue authorities operate with a range of different locally determined governance arrangements including an individual either a police, fire and crime commissioner (PFCC) or a mayor having sole responsibility for being the fire and rescue authority for an area.
+Each fire and rescue authority has a statutory duty to ensure provision of their core functions as required by the Fire and Rescue Services Act 2004. - 4.2 Where police and crime commissioners under the Fire and Rescue Services Act 2004 and mayors wish to develop a local proposal to take on governance responsibility for fire and rescue in their area, fire and rescue authorities must provide them with such information that they reasonably require to develop a proposal.
+The Secretary of State can only give effect to a fire governance proposal where, in their view, it appears to be in the interests of economy, efficiency and effectiveness, or in the interests of public safety.
+The Secretary of State cannot give effect to a proposal if, in their view, it would have an adverse effect on public safety. - 4.3 In London, the Mayor appoints a London Fire Commissioner who, in addition to being the fire and rescue authority, may have an operational role.
+The Mayor of London, who has overall responsibility for setting the strategic direction for the London Fire Brigade and holding the Commissioner to account, should give due regard to the advice of the London Fire Commissioner when making decisions about the service.
+The London Fire Commissioner is responsible for ensuring fire and rescue services in London are efficient and effective and prepares the Integrated Risk Management Plan for approval by the Mayor.

-Managing the fire and rescue service/Chief Fire Officer
+Managing the Fire and Rescue Service/Chief Fire Officer

-- 4.6 Each fire and rescue authority will appoint an individual a Chief Fire Officer who has responsibility for managing the fire and rescue service.
-This includes managing the personnel, services and equipment secured by the fire and rescue authority for the purposes of carrying out functions conferred on it by the Fire and Rescue Services Act 2004, Civil Contingencies Act 2004, and other enactments.
-The Chief Fire Officer must, in exercising their functions, have regard to the fire and rescue authority's integrated risk management plan. - 4.7 The fire and rescue authority should give due regard to the professional advice of the chief fire officer when making decisions affecting the operation of their fire and rescue service.
+- 4.4 Each fire and rescue authority will appoint an individual commonly known as a Chief Fire Officer who has responsibility for managing the fire and rescue service.
+This role does not have to be operational but includes managing the personnel, services and equipment secured by the fire and rescue authority for the purposes of carrying out functions conferred on it by the Fire and Rescue Services Act 2004, Civil Contingencies Act 2004, and other enactments.
+Each fire and rescue authority must hold this person to account for the exercise of their functions and the functions of persons under their direction and control. - 4.5 The chief fire officer must, in exercising their functions, have regard to the fire and rescue authority's Integrated Risk Management Plan and any set objectives and priorities which may be outlined in a strategic plan.
+The fire and rescue authority should give due regard to the professional advice of the Chief Fire Officer while developing the Integrated Risk Management Plan and when making decisions affecting the fire and rescue service.